peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  that is, a number without a fractional part.
 * `boolean IsNaN()`<br>
- Gets a value indicating whether this CBOR object represents a not-a-number value (as opposed to whether this object's type is not a number type).
+ Gets a value indicating whether this CBOR object represents a not-a-number value (as opposed to whether this object does not express a number).
 * `boolean isNegative()`<br>
  Gets a value indicating whether this object is a negative number.
 * `boolean IsNegativeInfinity()`<br>